Poland

 RESOURCES

-Excerpts from the Constitution, concerning freedom of religion or belief, can be found at https://legislationline.org/.
+Excerpts from the Constitution, concerning freedom of religion or belief, can be found in the OSCE/ODIHR database of legal reviews and legislation, available at

 For an analysis of the State-religion legal system see

-P. Stanisz, Religion and law in Poland, Alphen aan den Rijn: Wolters Kluwer, 2020.
+Stanisz, P. (2023).
+Religion and law in Poland.
+Alphen aan den Rijn: Wolters Kluwer

 INTERACTIVE INFOGRAPHICS